bwesterb/go-ncrlite/README.md

 Format
 ------
+In short: we store the deltas (differences) which are each prefixed by a Huffman code for their bitlength.
+The Huffman code is stored using bzip2's method.

+Now, in detail.
 The file starts with the **size** of the set as an unsigned varint.

 There are two special cases.